clydebarrow/esphome-docs-hugo/content/components/logger.md

 Increasing the log level severity (to e.g `INFO` or `WARN`) can help with the performance of the application and memory size.

 {{< note >}}
 The "severity" of a log message represents the importance of the message, i.e. how critical it is.
-The severity levels are defined in the [Log Levels]({{< ref "components/logger#logger-log_levels" >}}) section.
+The severity levels are defined in the [log levels]({{< ref "components/logger#logger-log_levels" >}}) section.

 ```yaml
 ```